-If you qualify for NHS Continuing Healthcare, your Clinical Commissioning Group (CCG) must arrange the services needed to meet all the health and social care needs identified in your assessment.
+If you qualify for NHS Continuing Healthcare, your Integrated Care Board (ICB) or Local Health Board (LHB) must arrange the services you need.
+These services must meet all the health and social care needs identified in your assessment.

 You should be involved in developing your care plan.
-The CCG should take your preferences and expectations into account, including your views about where you live and receive your care.
-The CCG should talk to you about the benefits and risks of care in different places (such as a nursing home or your own home) before deciding where you will receive care.
+The ICB or LHB should take your preferences and expectations into account, including your views about where you live and receive your care.
+The ICB or LHB should talk to you about the benefits and risks of care in different places - such as a nursing home or your own home - before deciding where you will receive care.

-Once your care plan is agreed and you're getting the services you need, the CCG will continue to manage your care.
+Once your care plan is agreed and you're getting the services you need, the ICB or LHB will continue to manage your care.
 They should: